Please enter both an email address and a password.

 Bishop, John

-Above: The Ressurectionist John Bishop in William Clift’s sketches of the Heads of Murderers (MS0007/1/6/1/3).
+Above: The Resurrectionist John Bishop in William Clift’s sketches of the Heads of Murderers (MS0007/1/6/1/3).

 Head, John alias Williams, Thomas

-Above: The Ressurectionist John Head in William Clift’s sketches of the Heads of Murderers (MS0007/1/6/1/3).
+Above: The Resurrectionist John Head in William Clift’s sketches of the Heads of Murderers (MS0007/1/6/1/3).

-A small collection of autograph letters (MS0540) addressed to the President of the Royal College of Surgeons of England, illustrates the stance of some of the Members of the College.
+A small collection of autograph letters (MS0540) addressed to the President of the Royal College of Surgeons of England illustrates the stance of some of the Members of the College.
 Some of these Members, including Erasmus Wilson, Richard Partridge and John Erichsen raised concerns about the limited supply of cadavers and the implications that this would have on surgical education.

 Saffron Mackay, Assistant Archivist